What's New in Ozone

 JAVA_OPTS) were configured through a single shared setting.
 This change introduces separate Java option parameters for each Ozone service role, allowing more granular configuration.The following role-specific parameters are now available:

-- Storage Ccontainer Manager (SCM): ozone_scm_java_opts
+- Storage Container Manager (SCM): ozone_scm_java_opts

 - Ozone Manager (OM): ozone_om_java_opts

-- DataNode (DN): ozone_dn_java_opts
+- Datanode (DN): ozone_dn_java_opts

 - S3 Gateway (S3G): ozone_s3g_java_opts